 If you can use your talents to save animals from exploitation, you could score a Future Without Speciesism Cash Award.

-PETA is awarding prizes of $1,000 to $10,000 to current university students who come up with a game-changing idea and a specific action plan to help animals.
+PETA is awarding prizes of $1,000 to $10,000 to students who come up with a game-changing idea for an invention that the student can develop into a specific action plan or design to replace animal use.
 This award does not convey ownership rights to PETA or prevent you from patenting your invention.

-Applicants are asked to identify an area in which animals are still exploited and to create a patentable, original idea or prototype that will allow for their replacement.
+Applicants are asked to identify an area in which animals are still exploited and to create a potentially patentable, original idea or prototype that allows for their replacement.

 PETA will screen applicants’ ideas or inventions for viability, originality, and applicability.
 Submissions will be continually screened and awards distributed as winners are identified.
 By submitting this form, you agree to the following terms:

 - Proposed inventions must not use anything made from animals or animal-derived materials.

 - You represent that your form responses are accurate and contain no misrepresentations, and you agree that the proposed invention or idea is your own original idea and work product that has not been made available to the public in any manner and has not yet been patented.

 - The idea, proposed invention, reduced-to-practice idea, or working model must be the work of an undergraduate or graduate student or team of undergraduate or graduate students, either as a class project or as an independent project, and capable of being reproduced.

 - Your submission must include substantiation that the invention works (or will work) for its intended purpose.